pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 **Excluding questionable centroids**
-As mentioned above, centroids of questionable validity are removed using the excludeLowYieldCentroids function (line 458).
-This function is envoked in advancedLaneFind.py on line 104 - after the centroids have been identified, but before the polynomals are fitted.
+As mentioned above, centroids of questionable validity are removed using the *excludeLowYieldCentroids* function (line 458).
+This function is envoked in advancedLaneFind.py on line 102 - after the centroids have been identified, but before the polynomals are fitted.

 ![alt text][image7]
 Example of situation in which two centroids for the left line were removed due to low yield